openmas-ai/openmas/docs/llm_integration.md

 # LLM Integration

-This document outlines patterns for integrating Large Language Models (LLMs) such as OpenAI, Anthropic, and Google Gemini into SimpleMAS agents.
+This document outlines patterns for integrating Large Language Models (LLMs) such as OpenAI, Anthropic, and Google Gemini into OpenMAS agents.

 ## Recommended Pattern